code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 Then I stumbled upon D2: its rich set of elements makes it my new go-to tool for describing architectures.
 Let's see how it works!

-## D2 syntax
+## A quick guide to D2 syntax

-Just like the more famous Mermaid, using D2 you have to declare all the elements and connections as textual nodes.
+Just like the more famous Mermaid, when using D2, you have to declare all the elements and connections as textual nodes.

 You can generate diagrams online by using the [Playground](https://play.d2lang.com/) section available on the official website, or you can install it locally (as you will see later).